 Deployment Model: Routed PoP

-This method is highly dependent on the amount of LAN ports on the QOE.
-Otherwise, it is no different than scenario 2 In order to increase the number of ports we recommend adding a switch.
-You access points can plug into the switch with a single uplink through the QOE.
-You can divide the Access Points into VLANs if you like.
-The QOE will understand the VLANs and pass them through to the router.
+This method is highly dependent on the amount of LAN ports on the QoE.
+Otherwise, it is no different than Scenario-2.
+In order to increase the number of ports, we recommend adding a switch.
+Your APs can plug into the switch with a single uplink through the QoE.
+You can divide the APs into VLANs if you prefer.
+The QoE will understand the VLANs and pass them through to the router.

 Scenario-4